Tutorial: Use Creator to create indoor maps

 This tutorial describes how to create indoor maps for use in Microsoft Azure Maps.
-In this tutorial, you'll learn how to:
+This tutorial demonstrates how to:

 • Convert your drawing package into map data.